peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 -02

-* Name of the draft changed from `OAuth Status Attestations` to `OAuth Status Assertions`
+* Name of the draft changed from `OAuth Status Attestations` to `OAuth Status Assertions`.
-* Exdended Status Assertion errors table added in [the section Status Error](#status-assertion-error)
+* Extended Status Assertion errors table added in [the section Status Error](#status-assertion-error).